spicata/obsidiannotes-v.2/content/Development Status.md

 The old website is now no longer worked on.
 It still exists.
 I can't be bothered to close it.
 Also the repo is now accessible.
 Might have to change a few things.
 Not sure though.

+### 30/09/2022

+Ah it appears that Quartz automatically writes titles.
+Guess I gotta fix that.
+Also, I'm changing the formatting again :(